The benefits of physical activity – before and after surgery

 About the Author

-Urwah Mirza, health enews contributor, is a public affairs intern at Advocate Aurora Health.
+Urwah Mirza, health enews contributor, is a public affairs intern at Advocate Health Care.
 She is a senior at Loyola University studying Healthcare Administration.
 Throughout her undergrad experiences she has volunteered at multiple healthcare centers working with patients as well as healthcare workers and students creating activities and strategies for the community.
 She enjoys spending her time creating new coffee drinks and exploring new parts of the city.